 The rapid growth in e-commerce has led to a concomitant increase in consumers’ reliance on digital word-of-mouth to inform their choices.
 As such, there is an increasing incentive for sellers to solicit reviews for their products.
 Recent studies have examined the direct effect of receiving incentives or introducing incentive policy on review writing behavior.
 However, since incentivized reviews are often only a small proportion of the overall reviews on a platform, it is important to understand whether their presence on the platform has spillover effects on the unincentivized reviews which are often in the majority.
 Using the state-of-the-art language model, Bidirectional Encoder Representations from Transformers (BERT) to identify incentivized reviews, a document embedding method, Doc2Vec to create matched pairs of Amazon and non-Amazon branded products, and a natural experiment caused by a policy change on Amazon.com in October 2016, we conduct a difference-in-differences analysis to identify the spillover effects of banning incentivized reviews on unincentivized reviews.
 Our results suggest that there are positive spillover effects of the ban on the review sentiment, length, helpfulness, and frequency, suggesting that the policy stimulates more reviews in the short-run and more positive, lengthy, and helpful reviews in the long run.
 Thus, we find that the presence of incentivized reviews on the platform poisons the well of reviews for unincentivized reviews.

-Lee, Myunghwan, Gene Moo Lee, Donghyuk Shin, Sang-Pil Han (2020) “Robots Serve Humans: Does AI Robot Adoption Enhance Operational Efficiency and Customer Experience?”, Working Paper.
+Lee, Myunghwan, Gene Moo Lee, Donghyuk Shin, Sang-Pil Han (2022) “Robots Serve Humans?
+Understanding the Economic and Societal Impacts of AI Robots in the Service Industry”, Working Paper.

 Research assistants: Raymond Situ, Gallant Tang

-Service providers have been adopting various robotics technologies to improve operational efficiency and increase customer satisfaction.
-Robotics technologies bring new restaurant experiences to customers by taking orders, cooking, and serving.
+Service providers, such as restaurants, have been adopting various robotics technologies to improve operational efficiency and increase customer satisfaction.
+AI Robotics technologies bring new restaurant experiences to customers by taking orders, cooking, and serving.
 While the impact of industrial robots has been well documented in the literature, little is known about the impact of customer-facing service robot adoption.
-To fill this gap, this work-in-progress study aims to analyze the impact of service robot adoption on restaurant service quality using 4,612 restaurants and their online customer reviews.
+To fill this gap, this work-in-progress study aims to analyze the impact of service robot adoption on restaurant service quality using 4,610 restaurants and their online customer reviews.
 We analyzed the treated effect of robot adoption using a difference-in-differences approach with propensity score and exact matching.
-Estimation results show that restaurant robot adoption has a positive impact on customer satisfaction, specifically on perceived food quality and perceived value.
-This study provides both academic and practical implications on the emerging AI robotics techniques.
+Estimation results show that restaurant robot adoption has a positive impact on customer satisfaction, specifically on perceived service quality.
+This study provides both academic and practical implications on emerging AI robotics techniques.

-Schulte-Althoff, Matthias, Gene Moo Lee, Hannes Rothe, Robert Kauffman, Daniel Fuerstenau.“What Fuels Growth?
+Schulte-Althoff, Matthias, Daniel Fuerstenau, Gene Moo Lee, Hannes Rothe, Robert Kauffman.“What Fuels Growth?
 A Comparative Analysis of the Scaling Intensity of AI Start-ups”.
-Under Review.
+Working Paper.
 [ResearchGate]

-AI technologies automate ever more complex tasks and promise new efficiencies for firms to provide new market offerings and grow.
-Economists argue that complementarities from AI innovations have not diffused widely enough to yield higher productivity yet though.
 We examine how firm revenue scales with labor for revenue-per-employee (RPE) and is moderated by firm-level AI investment.
-We compare AI start-ups, in which AI provides a competitive advantage, with digital platform and service start-ups.
-We use propensity score matching (PSM) to explain the scaling of start-ups and find evidence for sublinear scaling intensity for revenue as a function of labor.
-Surprisingly, our study suggests similar scaling intensities between AI and service start-ups, while platform start-ups produce higher scaling intensities.
-We show that an increase in employee counts is associated with major increases in revenue for platform start-ups, while increases were modest for service and AI start-ups.
-We also consider AI-enabled service start-ups that incorporate both service and AI-based business models and AI-enabled platform start-ups that combine AI and platform business models.
-AI-enabled service start-ups have a scaling intensity between service and AI start-ups, so they may not yet have achieved scaling benefits because AI adoption requires manual work from human experts.
-AI-enabled platform start-ups, in contrast, have a higher scaling intensity.
-Our study provides new perspectives on the role of AI as an emerging technology resource that supports economies of scale and scope for start-ups.
+We compare AI start-ups, in which AI provides a competitive advantage, with digital platforms and service start-ups.
+We use propensity score matching to explain the scaling of start-ups and find evidence for sublinear scaling intensity for revenue as a function of labor.
+Our study suggests similar scaling intensities between AI and service start-ups, while platform start-ups produce higher scaling intensities.
+We show that an increase in employee counts is associated with major revenue increases for platform start-ups, while increases were modest for service and AI start-ups.